 Method: Oven or SmokerJump to Recipe

-One of my family’s favorite breakfast foods are Belgian Liege waffles.
 Liege waffles are named after a small town in Belgium and consist of a thick, yeasted, brioche type dough.
 The dough is then loaded with sweet pearl sugar which caramelizes during cooking.
-These popular waffles have become very popular at various “waffle shacks,” at ski slopes around the globe.
+These popular waffles have become very popular at various "waffle shacks," at ski slopes around the globe.
 They make for a perfect quick snack when hitting the slopes.

 For our recipe we top our Belgian Liege Waffles with Cornflake Chicken and a rich bourbon maple syrup.
 Bring a fork (and maybe some insulin) because these things are rich and delicious.